cemckinley/react-paginated-list/README.md

 ## Project Installation - NPM
 This project can be installed locally using npm.
-After checking the project out from source control, `cd` to the root directory where package.json is located, and `npm install ./`.
+After checking the project out from source control, `cd` to the root directory where package.json is located, and `npm install`.

 ## Using grunt in the Terminal